nkatarow/wordpress-boilerplate-theme/README.md

 The CSS directory structure broken into three categories.

 * **helpers** - Used primarily for things like CSS reset/normalize files, SASS variables and mixins.
-* **base** - Intened for base, classless, global styles for HTML elements.
-In addition, utilities like clearfixes and offscreen text can be considered base styles.
+* **base** - Intended for base, classless, global styles for HTML elements.
+In addition, utilities like clear fixes and offscreen text can be considered base styles.
 * **components** - Where the majority of your custom styling should take place.
 For best organization, create a new file for each new component you build and take advantage of SASS nesting techniques to keep your components self contained.

 **JavaScript**